ShawnTheAdmin/Py-Space-Wall/README.md

 # Credit

 This was written by me but largely inspired by the Downlink app for Mac (https://downlinkapp.com/).
 Many thanks to Anthony Colangelo for the inspiration!
+If you have a Mac check this out, it's awesome.